lfgranja/fruitmap/QWEN.md

-# Fruit Map Project Context
+# Qwen Code Context for Fruit Map Project

 ## Project Overview

 Fruit Map is an open-source platform to map fruit trees across Brazil, connecting people with accessible fruit trees in their communities.
-The project aims to create a mobile-responsive PWA application that allows users to discover, share, and locate fruit trees with seasonal information.
-It's a community-driven foraging map with location search, reviews, and a mobile-friendly design.
+It's a mobile-responsive PWA application that allows users to discover, share, and locate fruit trees with seasonal information.
+The project follows a three-tier architecture:

+1. **Frontend Layer** - React PWA client with map interface
+2. **Backend Layer** - Node.js/Express API server with multiple services
+3. **Data Layer** - PostgreSQL database with PostGIS extension

-### Key Features
+## Key Features

 - Interactive map of fruit trees across Brazil using Leaflet.js and OpenStreetMap
 - Seasonal information by geographic region
 - Community-driven content contribution